FOUNDER & PARTNER

 Elaine was awarded her meditation teaching diploma with distinction by the British School of Meditation as one of the top students of the internationally-accredited course.
 She studied Psychology and Philosophy at Oxford University on a full academic scholarship, where she was also Piano Scholar and the co-founder of the Oxford University Chinese Cultural Society.

 She speaks five languages including Mandarin, German, Italian and French in addition to English.
-As a Singaporean Chinese who has lived, worked and travelled in over 30 countries, she is particularly valued for her keen insights on the gap between East and West.
+As a Singaporean Chinese who has lived, worked and traveled in over 30 countries, she is particularly valued for her keen insights on the gap between East and West.
 Elaine is CultureConnector’s resident cultural expert for Singapore and is a graduate of the Corporate Coach Programme of Coach U.

-Prior to founding LPI in Switzerland 13 years ago while having the first of her three children, Elaine worked in prime strategic marketing communications and product development roles in American Express APAC and Singapore Airlines.
+Prior to founding LPI in Switzerland 16 years ago while having the first of her three children, Elaine worked in prime strategic marketing communications and product development roles in American Express APAC and Singapore Airlines.

 Elaine is passionate about her one-on-one coaching clients and her work with companies, helping everyone to play better to their strengths at work and life.
-After 28 years of experimenting with her own life, she has seen firsthand the profound power that is unlocked when people finally align with who they were always best meant to be.
+After 30 years of experimenting with her own life, she has seen firsthand the profound power that is unlocked when people finally align with who they were always best meant to be.